adjust/cocos2dx_sdk/doc/android/android.md

 ### 2. Add adjust source files to your project

+In this guide we assume that you are using `Android Studio` for development.
+If you are using `Eclipse`, please read our [Cocos2d-x Eclipse guide][eclipse_guide].

 Take the files from the `Adjust` folder and add them to your Android project.

 ![][add_android_files]